-Although having developed an alternative to NURBS surface modelling without the associated problems, it remained a challenge to keep the curve network simultaneously fair and consistent as a surface representation.
-By integrating a curve fitting and fairing algorithm, Koelman (1999) was able to improve that situation, and produced the described implementation for the geometric design of ship hulls, at production quality.
-In addition, he removed the need for the user to worry about surface patches, by following up on the suggestion by Michelsen to use the B-rep to its full potential as a solid representation.
+Although having developed an alternative to NURBS surface modelling without the associated problems, it remained a challenge to keep the curve network simultaneously smooth and consistent as a surface representation.
+By integrating a curve fitting and fairing algorithm, Koelman [1999] was able to improve that situation, and produced an implementation for the design of (the exterior of) ship hulls, at production quality.
+In addition, he removed the need for the user to worry about surface patches, by using the B-rep to its full potential.

-In Fig.1, the hybrid nature of the H-rep is clearly visible.
+In Figure 1, the hybrid nature of the H-rep is clearly visible.
 The nodes in the B-rep refer to intersection points in the wire-frame for their geometry.
-The edges refer to the curve sections in -between the intersection points and the faces refer to the n-sided patches that can be generated to fill the openings in the wire-frame.
+The edges refer to the curve sections inbetween the intersection points and the faces refer to the n-sided patches that can be generated to fill the openings in the wire-frame.
 Tangent ribbons are also partly indicated.